-COVID-19 has brought the world unforeseen circumstances and has undoubtedly made remarkable changes to our daily lives.
-It is during a crisis like this, that we turn to those who we believe are able to send us in the right direction.
+COVID-19 has brought the world unforeseen circumstances.
+With that come undoubtedly remarkable changes to our daily lives.
+It is during a crisis, that we turn to those who we believe can send us in the right direction.
 Now more than ever, we turn to those capable of leading us.

-World leaders and the decisions they make are being watched and monitored through hawkeyes.
-They have been met with immense pressure to act on uncertain and ever-changing situations which will either make them gain or lose public trust.
-But not only world leaders are being asked to adapt, we as citizens are also forced to restructure our routines and abide to certain rules.
+Media is watching and monitoring decision of world leaders through hawkeyes.
+They are currently under immense pressure to act on uncertainty and ever-changing situations.
+Those decisions which will either make them gain or lose public trust.
+But not only world leaders need to adapt.
+We as citizens have to restructure our routines and abide to certain rules.

 Even though the corona crisis forced the whole world into social distancing, self-isolation, and maybe even bulk buying, we cannot ignore the fact that it has also allowed us to be more empathic and kind towards each other which has a great impact on those around us.